Harry Primrose, 8th Earl of Rosebery: Early life and background

-Harry Primrose was born in 1967, and is the son and heir of Neil Primrose, 7th Earl of Rosebery.
+Harry Primrose was born in 1967, and is the son of Neil Primrose, 7th Earl of Rosebery.
 He is a great-grandson of Prime Minister Archibald Primrose, 5th Earl of Rosebery, and Hannah de Rothschild, the richest woman in Britain.
 The earls of Rosebery own Dalmeny House and also owned Mentmore Towers until 1977.

 He was educated at the Dragon School, Oxford, and Eton College.
 He then studied art history at Trinity College, Cambridge.

 Career

-Primrose joined Sotheby's in 1990 to work in the Country House sale department.
+Lord Dalmeny joined Sotheby's in 1990 to work in the Country House sale department.
 In 2000, he became a director of Sotheby's and from 2003 to 2007 was chairman of Sotheby's Olympia.

-In 2001, Harry sold his inherited Gilbert Stuart's 1796 George Washington (Landsdowne portrait) to the National Portrait Gallery at the Smithsonian Institution where it had been on indefinite loan since 1968.
+In 2001, Dalmeny sold his inherited Gilbert Stuart's 1796 George Washington (Landsdowne portrait) to the National Portrait Gallery at the Smithsonian Institution where it had been on indefinite loan since 1968.
 To prevent his auctioning it at Sotheby's, a U.S. donor paid the US$20 million that Primrose had requested from the Gallery.

 He also took on responsibility for the single-owner sales department in 2006 and became deputy chairman, Sotheby's UK in 2007.
 He became chairman of Sotheby's in 2017.

-As Sotheby's director of country house sales in the UK, Lord Dalmeny has been behind the rostrum and on top of the gavel for some of the most high-profile auctions in Europe, including the Duke of Devonshire's sale at Chatsworth House and the 2004 record sale at Hopetoun House of Jack Vettriano's painting The Singing Butler for £744,800.
+As Sotheby's director of country house sales in the UK, Lord Dalmeny has been the auctioneer for some of the most high-profile auctions in Europe, including the Duke of Devonshire's sale at Chatsworth House and the 2004 record sale at Hopetoun House of Jack Vettriano's painting The Singing Butler for £744,800.

 In 2014, the Primrose family sold the painting Rome, From Mount Aventine by J. M. W. Turner for £30.3m to fund restoration work on Dalmeny House.
 The painting, regarded as one of Turner's finest, had been bought by the Prime Minister Archibald Primrose in 1878.

 In 2019, Dalmeny presided over the auction of Claude Monet's 1890 painting Meules for US$110.7 million at Sotheby's New York, a record for an impressionist work.

-In 2025, Harry took part in an auction at the V&A Museum, where he auctioned a stay at SHA Wellness Clinic during Borne’s Wonderland Gala.
+In 2025, Lord Rosebery took part in an auction at the V&A Museum, where he auctioned a stay at SHA Wellness Clinic during Borne’s Wonderland Gala.
 The event was attended by approximately 300 guests, including his wife, the Countess, as well as Borne’s patron, Princess Beatrice, and her husband, Edoardo Mapelli Mozzi.

 Personal life

-In 2013, Harry rode in the Queen's carriage at Royal Ascot.
+In 2013, Lord Dalmeny rode in the Queen's carriage at Royal Ascot.

-In late 2024, Harry attended a dinner party at the National Gallery with his wife, Harriet, held to celebrate the opening of the Francis Bacon: Human Presence exhibition.
+In late 2024, Rosebery attended a dinner party at the National Gallery with his wife, Harriet, held to celebrate the opening of the Francis Bacon: Human Presence exhibition.
 The event included other notable attendees such as Boris Johnson, James Blunt, and Dame Hannah Rothschild.

-Harry and his wife attended the Sotheby's Royal & Noble Jewels sale, where he serves as chairman.
+Lord Rosebery and his wife, the Countess, attended the Sotheby's Royal & Noble Jewels sale, where he serves as chairman.
 The event included a candlelit dinner and was attended by notable guests such as the Marquess and Marchioness of Blandford, the Viscountess Chelsea, Viscount Newport, the Duke of Feria, actress Jameela Jamil, among others.